Geometric Bloch Vector Solution to Minimum Error Discriminations of Mixed Qubit States

-This equation is equal to Helstrom condition, Eq.~\eqref{HC1}, and from now on, we will check our answers by Eq.~\eqref{eq:gamma0-pgeq}.\\To continue, if the inequality strictly holds, i.e. positive definiteness of the determinant of $\Gamma-\tilde{\rho_i}$, inevitably corresponding measurement operators $\pi_i$ have to be zero.
-But if equality holds, i.e. zero determinant of $\Gamma-\tilde{\rho_i}$, then $\pi_i$ does not have to be zero.
-So, in the case of nontrivial answer we obtain the following useful formula
+This equation is equivalent to the main Helstrom condition, Eq.~\eqref{HC1}.
+From now on, we will check the optimality of our solutions by Eq.~\eqref{eq:gamma0-pgeq}.\\ Moving forward, if the inequality in Eq.~\eqref{eq:gamma0-pgeq} holds strictly, indicating positive definiteness of the determinant of $\Gamma-\tilde{\rho}_i$, it implies that the corresponding measurement operator $\pi_i$ must be null.
+However, if the equality holds, indicating a zero determinant of $\Gamma-\tilde{\rho}_i$, it does not necessarily mean that $\pi_i$ has to be null.
+Therefore, in the case of a nontrivial answer, we obtain the following useful formula